spiral/docs/application/environment.md

 You can track file changes using `getID()` method of `EnvironmentInterface`, any '.env' change will generate new environment id.

+> Do not commit '.env' into your repository!

 ## Custom Environments
 If you consider '.env' approach slow or un-secure switch to pure _ENV based implementation: